 Motorcycle collision cases are not the same as auto collision cases.
 Primarily, this is due to a general bias that car drivers have against motorcyclists.
-Insurance industry lawyers take advantage of this bias and most lawyers representing the motorcyclist serve the bias up on a silver platter.
+Insurance industry lawyers take advantage of this bias against motorcyclists and most lawyers representing the victim on the motorcycle serve the bias up on a silver platter.

 What Are The Two Stereotypes Most Courtrooms and Insurance Companies Think Motorcyclists Fall Under?

 The bias is really the result of one of two specific stereotypes:

 The first stereotype is that motorcyclists are speed-crazy daredevils who wrecked their bike because they were doing something dangerous and stupid.
 We’ve all seen these riders: they drive in large groups, revving their engines loudly, riding “wheelies” down busy streets, zigzagging in and out of traffic, 75 miles per hour down a street with a speed limit of 40.
 This is the image the insurance adjuster and insurance lawyer foster in everything they do, every question they ask, every document they collect: “This is just another daredevil that got catastrphically injured, and wants to blame everyone else but himself.”

 The other stereotype is the old “Hell’s Angel” stereotype.
 This is now more mythology than actual fact, but the bias remains.
 These are the riders who have LOUD motorcycles.
 Insurance adjusters and lawyers try to portray the rider along this stereotype: thinks he/she owns the road; rude; doesn’t share the road with other drivers; always breaking the law (disobeying the rules of the road); a bully.
 Nobody likes a bully, and if the lawyer can convince the jury that the rider is one of those bullies, the jury will do whatever the insurance company wants – even when the rider did nothing wrong and was otherwise a good, cooperative rule-follower.